The Birth of Quantum Mechanics and the Dirac Equation: A few forgotten methods from the birth of quantum mechanics

 or

-This consideration shows that, besides (20), two alternative ways of deriving the equations from a real hamiltonian offer themselves.
-For this purpose we have to introduce besides \textbf{1S} its complex conjugate vector $\textbf{S}^{*}$
+This analysis reveals that, besides~(\ref{eq20}), two alternative routes to deriving the equations of motion from a real Hamiltonian are available.
+To this end, one introduces, alongside~\textbf{S}, its complex conjugate~$\textbf{S}^{*}$: